 The first and foremost thing that you will always get from me, no matter what I am talking about, is honesty.
 When I first began writing and expressing my opinions, I was always afraid to be honest, especially if I had an unpopular opinion.
 But after a while, it left me feeling very unhappy and insincere.
 I realised early on that by simply saying what everyone else wanted to hear, I was doing an injustice to those who were wholeheartedly looking for feedback that was separate from the norm.
 Besides, how would I know if others felt the same way that I did if I never outwardly expressed my true feelings?
 After that moment, I have always been upfront and extremely candid in all my opinions.
 Nonetheless, out of respect for diverse people and their diverse opinions, I also try to add a level of objectivity to whatever I discuss as well.

 In addition to honesty, you can always expect me to be professional.
 I take writing very seriously, even if I am using a light-hearted tone, or occasional vulgarities, in some of the content that I produce.
 I will never bash or insult something for the sake of doing so, and I will never praise something without reason.
-My main goal for preserving professionalism is because I do hope that one day I can use this blog as a portfolio for entering the otaku, or publishing, industries professionally.
+My main goal for preserving professionalism is because I do hope that one day I can use this blog as a portfolio for entering the otaku or publishing industries professionally.
 My second reason is because that is the one thing I admire in all the blogs that I follow, and it feels wrong not to expect the same things of myself.

 Why did you decided to talk about both books and anime, instead of creating separate blogs for both?

 I went back and forth on this quite a lot when I originally began, and initially I stuck to reviewing books only.
 Yet, after establishing BiblioNyan, I came to realise that it would be good to have some level of content diversity on my blog.
 What if I get burned out on reading and need to take a break for a little while?
 Without books, my blog comes to standstill, thus becoming irrelevant.
 I would not have anything to talk about here.
 By adding otaku content, it helps me offer something as a cushion when a burnout does eventually happen, for either medium.
 I also know quite a lot of people who love reading just as much as they love anime, but I have never seen a blog that openly focused on both mediums.
 While it is one hell of a niche, it also works as a unique creative space that helps to set me apart from others like me out there.
+Recently, I have also begun adding Asian cinema related content and content pertaining to mental health, as these are also things I’m passionate about, and subject matter that most of my followers seems to enjoy in addition to the bookish and otaku content.

 How often do you update content on your blog?